scalabli/yadig/docs/security.rst

 After receiving the data on the server again, you would then have to compare the two tokens and ensure they are equal.

-Why does Flask not do that for you?
+Why does Citus not do that for you?
 The ideal place for this to happen is the form validation framework, which does not exist in Flask.

 .. _security-json: